cindykhuudatascience/120-Years-of-Summer-Olympics/README.md

 # IST687-AppliedDataScience-120-Years-of-Summer-Olympics
 This was the final project for my Applied Data Science Class.
-This is an analysis on a Kaggle dataset call 120 Years Of Olympics games, where explore trends in medal count and participaton over the history of the Olympics to define variables to build a model that will to predict winner with most gold medals.
+This is an analysis on a Kaggle dataset call 120 Years Of Olympics games, where explore trends in medal count and participation over the history of the Olympics to define variables to build a model that will to predict winner with most gold medals.
 This would allow us to predict the winner for the next Summer Olympics.

 Included are two files: a written paper and R programming script.